PewDiePie: 2019–2020: Minecraft series, milestones, and other controversies

-2020–present: Soft retirement and move to Japan
+2020–2024: Soft retirement and move to Japan

 In November 2020, Kjellberg uploaded a Q&A video, reflecting on his YouTube career.
 During the video, he expressed that he views himself as "retired" from YouTube, having felt so internally since earlier in the year.
 He continued to upload videos fairly frequently on the platform afterwards, albeit, inconsistently.
 He also "committed to posting more unstructured content, like vlogs."

-On 14 February, Kjellberg uploaded a diss track titled "Coco" about Cocomelon, a kids-oriented channel which had been rising in subscribers for several years, and was growing by nearly two million subscribers per month.
+On 14 February 2021, Kjellberg uploaded a diss track titled "Coco" about Cocomelon, a kids-oriented channel which had been rising in subscribers for several years, and was growing by nearly two million subscribers per month.
 Kjellberg clarified that the children appearing in the music video were provided with a clean version of the lyrics to mime to while they were being filmed, and that their parents allowed them to participate in the video.
 The video was later taken down by YouTube who claimed that it violated their policies on harassment and child safety.
 Kjellberg stated he "[didn't] actually care about Cocomelon" and did not want the pretend-rivalry with the channel to "get out of control", as his rivalry with T-Series had previously.

 "YouTube actually has become fun again for the past two years.
 And that's when I realized, why should I quit?
 It's my dream after all to do YouTube.
 I've worked so hard for this."